 Humidity is normally ignored as a huge component of indoor comfort and air quality.
 Air that is too moist or too dry can impact your comfort, your heating or cooling efficiency, and may permanently damage the furnishings and finishes of your home.
-During the winter, your furnace often takes the moisture out of the air during the heating process; this may make the air inside your home feel very dry.
-Keep reading to discover the effects of dry air on your home, your skin, and your heating bills—and learn how you can control indoor humidity to improve your comfort all winter long.
+Throughout the winter, your furnace often strips the air of moisture during the heating process; this may make the air inside your home feel very dry.
+Keep reading to find out how dry air effects your home, your skin, and your heating bills—and learn how you can control indoor humidity to boost your comfort all winter long.

 Dry Air and Your Home

 Dry air can have a negative impact on your comfort and your home.
 When the air in your home is too dry, you could experience irritation of the skin, eyes, nose, and mouth.
 Dry air may also lead to symptoms similar to those of a sore throat, such as discomfort and coughing.
 If you or your family members put up with allergies or asthma, a dry indoor environment may cause respiratory discomfort as well.
 Air that is too dry can also affect the finishes and furnishings in your home, particularly those made from wood, causing them to shrink, warp, and crack.
 Low humidity could also affect paper products, such as photos, posters, and books, resulting in them becoming more brittle.
 Additionally, very low humidity can lessen the efficiency of your home’s heating system.
 Air that has more moisture can hold more heat, which means it will feel warmer.
 In turn, low humidity in your home means the air will feel cooler, meaning you’ll need to turn up the heat more than necessary to feel comfortable.